 My name is Max.
 J. Pucher and I am the Founder and Chief Technology Officer of ISIS Papyrus Software.
 I started my career with IBM where I worked internationally – including 3 years in Saudi Arabia – in hardware engineering, consulting and finally sales.

 In terms of software solutions for businesses I believe that business data and content need to be accessed in context by the business user and not just encoded into programs or processes.
-Old-Style BPM is a straightjacket for any business.
-I promote what I recently named Adaptive Process or ACM, meaning technology that exposes structured (business data) and unstructured (content) information to the members of structured (business) and unstructured (social) organizations to securely execute – with knowledge interactively gathered previously – structured (process) and unstructured (case) work in a transparent and auditable manner.
+Old-Style BPM is a straight-jacket for any business.
+I promote Adaptive Process or ACM, meaning technology that augments employees and empowers customers rather than automating their work or knowledge.

-Long before PDF, I was among the first to propose the ‘electronic original’ for formatted outbound documents when others still created line-mode printstreams.
-I invented the PrintPool, which is a spooling database for ‘electronic originals’ used to sort/bundle/consolidate documents from various applications for printing, enveloping and archiving.
+Long before PDF, I was among the first to propose the ‘electronic original’ for formatted outbound documents when others still created line-mode print streams.
 I designed the core technology for the Papyrus Platform with its business architecture repository, distributed OO transaction engine and its embedded object relational DB.
-I have software patents in the area of Artificial Intelligence for the so-called User-Trained Agent, a machine learning component for process management.
+I have software patents in the area of Artificial Intelligence or better Machine Learning for the so-called User-Trained Agent, a machine learning component for process management.
 It monitors the process for user activity and discovers in real-time the complex patterns that represent ‘actionable knowledge’, which it will recommend.

 My interests are film making, photography, music (more writing than performing), philosophy, and would you believe it – quantum physics.
 You can read my musings on my Quantum Resonance blog.